OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progressbar.md

     ![](<images/progressbar-text-ss.png>)

 1. On the **Properties** tab, you can customize Progress Bar's look and feel by setting any of the optional properties, for example, the shape, color, and size of the Progress Bar.

+    For more configurations, expand the **OptionalConfigs** property.

     ![](<images/progressbar-properties-ss.png>)